- Ph.D., Kent State University

 - health information technology

-For over 25 years, Dr. Rai’s research has examined how organizations can leverage information technologies in their strategies, inter-organizational relationships, and processes, and how systems can be successfully developed, implemented, and utilized to address business and societal problems.
-His studies have been sponsored by major organizations across sectors (e.g., IT, healthcare, automotives, transportation, manufacturing, financial services, government) as well as by thought leadership forums and government agencies, and he has received about $2.5 million in external funding.
-Dr. Rai has over 200 peer-reviewed publications including 98 peer-reviewed journal articles and is ranked among the top scholars for publications in the Information Systems discipline’s most prestigious journals.
-His work has been extensively cited in the Information Systems discipline and also in the top journals of other disciplines including Accounting, Computer Science, Education, Healthcare, Marketing, Operations Management, Strategic Management, and Psychology.
-He has also given over 100 invited talks and keynotes to both academic and industry audiences.
+Dr. Rai’s research has examined how organizations can leverage digital innovations in their strategies, inter-organizational relationships and processes, and how innovative systems can be successfully developed, implemented and utilized to address business and societal problems.
+His studies have been sponsored by major organizations across sectors (e.g., IT, healthcare, automotives, transportation, manufacturing, financial services, government) as well as by thought leadership forums and government agencies.
+Dr. Rai has more than 200 peer-reviewed publications including 100+ peer-reviewed journal articles and is ranked among the top scholars for publications in the information systems discipline’s most prestigious journals.
+His work has been extensively cited in the information systems discipline and also in the top journals of other disciplines including accounting, computer science, education, healthcare, marketing, operations management, strategic management and psychology.
+He has also given more than 150 invited talks and keynotes to both academic and industry audiences.

-- Rai, A., Arikan, I., Pye, J. and Tiwana, A., (Mis)fit of Plural Sourcing Strategies and IT-enabled Process Integration Capabilities: Consequences for Firm Performance in the U.S. Electric Utility Industry, MIS Quarterly, in press
+- Rai, A., Arikan, I., Pye, J. and Tiwana, A., Fit and Misfit of Plural Sourcing Strategies and IT-Enabled Process Integration Capabilities: Consequences for Firm Performance in the U.S. Electric Utility Industry, MIS Quarterly, 39(4), 2015, 865-885.

 - Rai, A., and Tang, X., IT-enabled Business Models: A Conceptual Framework and A Coevolution Perspective for Future Research, Information Systems Research, 2014.
 25(1), 1-14.